VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 ## 🌍 i18n Internationalization

-### Settings

-This feature is **opt-in**.

-In order to use this functionality setting **default locale** is required.
-(See: Settings -> Internationalization)

-Once feature is enabled a restart is required.
 On server startup missing navigations for other locales will be created.
 From then you can manage navigation's localizations just like before.

-If you want go back to _pre-i18n_ way you can disable it in settings.
-Already created navigations will not be removed unless you make a choice for plugin to do so(this will require a restart).

 If your newly created navigation localization is empty you can copy contents of one version's to the empty one.
 If related item is localized and locale version exists localization will be used as a related item.
 Otherwise plugin will fallback to an original item.